Ignite Fellowship 2019

 - Other reasonable support (including marketing, promotion and press) as needed.

 - Reasonable travel expenses for all trips to attend programme commitments.

-The fellowship will run for one year from December 2018 to December 2019.
+The fellowship will run for one year.

 - Writers must be based in Scotland to apply.